 Knowing these few basic rules of cropping and resizing photos can make a huge difference!

 When building your brand and/or logo, you’ll likely come out with a color scheme you can follow within your brand.
 If you’ve noticed, a lot of my pinnable images include the light blue color that is in my header design.
 This is not on accident or because I’m obsessed with blues and mints.
 It’s all a part of the branding process!
 This is why designers often provide a brand board to really capture the essence of the brand and to share the color scheme with the blogger.

-Even if your logo is black and white, you may have some color added in on your sidebar for social media icons, category buttons or you can even use a color from a photo of you on your sidebar.
+Even if your logo is black and white, you may have some color added on your sidebar for social media icons, and category buttons, or you can even use a color from a photo of you on your sidebar.
 Whatever color(s) you choose, make sure you stick with them.
-Know which colors in your design are primary colors versus accent colors and be sure to rely most heavily on the primary colors of your design.
+Know which colors in your design are primary colors versus accent colors, and be sure to rely most heavily on the primary colors of your design.

 Just like with fonts, your blog design will have a style to it.
 If your blog is whimsical, you wouldn’t want to all of the sudden use graphics that are grungy and distressed.
 Likewise, you wouldn’t want to switch from ultra-modern to a rustic and vintage style.
 It’s confusing to readers and non-readers to understand your brand when there are conflicting styles.

 Don’t forget to check out Susannah’s post about why branding is so important!
-If you have questions about this topic, leave them in the comments or email me!
+If you have questions about this topic, leave them in the comments.